bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

 Webpack collects modules into chunks.
 They are really just that -- chunks of modules.
-Most often they use a filename template but plugins can transform them to be output in other ways to help with optimizing an app for users.
+Most often they use a filename template but plugins can transform them to be output in other ways to help with optimizing an application for users.

 ---